student-hub/flutter-workshop/README.md

 #### Build the data rows

 Now, we need to add a row for each entry in the datamap.
-To keep things clean, create a method (`List<Widget> buildTextFields(Map<String, double> dataMap, BuildContext context)`) that generates a row with two `TextFormField` widgets for each (key, value) pair in the map.
+To keep things clean, create a method (`List<Widget> buildTextFields(Map<String, double> dataMap, BuildContext context)`) in the `MainPage` class, that generates a row with two `TextFormField` widgets for each (key, value) pair in the map.
 We only want to modify the values, so make the field that corresponds to the key (the name) `readOnly`.
 The value field should only accept numerical values (*hint*: check the `keyboardType` attribute).

 For a nicer look, you can add some padding to these rows and some spacing between the columns (don't forget the header).
 Padding between list items can be added using a `SizedBox` instead of a `Padding` widget, if you want to avoid unnecessary nesting.